 When you get convicted of certain types of crimes in South Carolina, you may be ordered to pay restitution to the victims.
 When this happens, your restitution acts like a debt that must be repaid in order to fully satisfy your sentence.
-If you are charged with a crime involving theft or one that causes an economic loss to someone else, you should immediately contact an experienced Lowcountry defense lawyer who can help you better understand and protect your rights.
+If you are charged with a crime involving theft or one that causes an economic loss to someone else, you should immediately contact an experienced South Carolina criminal defense lawyer who can help you better understand and protect your rights.

 What is Restitution?

 Restitution is simply the repayment of money to a party that you’ve hurt physically or financially in some way.
 Not all crimes involve restitution payments.
 Under South Carolina law, here are a few laws (and the specific statutes) that often will require restitution: